determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

 Limitations:

--  Proxying to multi-node trials is not supported: Exposing proxies in multi-slot jobs is not supported.
+-  Proxying to multi-node trials is not supported.
 Currently this only includes experiments running distributed training that want to manually expose proxies to the outside world.

 ###################################
  Controller Support - Requirements